MicrosoftDocs/winrt-api/windows.services.store/storecontext_getusercollectionwithpagingasync_1326616908.md

 # Windows.Services.Store.StoreContext.GetUserCollectionWithPagingAsync

 ## -description
-Gets Windows Store info for the add-ons of the current app for which the user has entitlements to use.
+Gets Microsoft Store info for the add-ons of the current app for which the user has entitlements to use.
 This method supports paging to return the results.

 ## -parameters
 ### -param productKinds